AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 **Healthcare collaboration.** Hospital networks combining patient outcomes data to improve treatment protocols, without sharing individual patient records across institutions.
 The clean room provides a HIPAA-compatible framework for multi-institution research that would otherwise require de-identification and data transfer agreements.

 **Financial services fraud detection.** Banks collaborating to identify cross-institution fraud patterns without sharing individual transaction records.
-A fraudster who moves money through multiple banks leaves a pattern visible only if the pattern can be detected in the combined dataset—which a clean room enables without raw data sharing.
+A fraudster who moves money through multiple banks leaves a pattern visible only if the pattern can be detected in the combined dataset, which a clean room enables without raw data sharing.

 **Retail and CPG supplier analysis.** Retailers analyzing category performance by combining their sales data with CPG manufacturers' supply chain data.
 Neither party shares raw transaction records; the clean room environment computes joint metrics like out-of-stock correlation with competitor activity.